Makkal Needhi Maiam: 2021 Tamil Nadu Assembly Election

 On 13 December 2020, Haasan launched MNM's election campaign for the 2021 Tamil Nadu Legislative Assembly election, running candidates in 142 assembly constituencies and committing that he would not form an alliance with either DMK or AIADMK.
 MNM failed to win any seat in the election, with Haasan himself losing to BJP's Vanathi Srinivasan in the Coimbatore South Assembly constituency by 1728 votes.

+Later on MNM chief Kamal Haasan allies with Congress to support by-election candidate EVKS Elangovan.

+2024 Lok Sabha Election

+The party extended it's support for the INDIA and Kamal Haasan formally joined it by campaigning for the DMK alliance in Tamil Nadu.
+DMK has agreed to grant one Rajya Sabha seat for the 2025 elections.